Smoked Sausage with Sriracha Mustard Sauce

 Easy Sausage Stromboli

 This easy sausage stromboli is called easy for a reason.
-We’d just gotten in from a long day and we were hungry and too beat to throw together a huge meal.
-But that doesn’t mean huge and lame.
+We’d just gotten in from a long day and we were hungry.
+And we were too beat to throw together a huge meal.
+But that doesn’t mean we’d settle for lame.
 Just easy and fantastic.
 Yummy Italian sausage (spicy sausage makes it even better), pizza sauce and lots of ooey-gooey cheese all in crispy golden brown dough.
 Nothing fancy, nothing fru-fru, but definitely good and filling.

 Easy Sausage Stromboli